Attention All Lactose Intolerant People:

 Avoid processed cheeses, such as American and deli Swiss,

-Be careful with fresh cheese, like mozzarella and feta.
+Be careful with fresh cheeses, like mozzarella and ricotta.

 They have more lactose than aged cheeses.

 Try them out, see how you feel, and if you still feel gross,

 Start with a hard, aged cheese, such as Parmigiano Reggiano.

 which has more probiotics that can improve digestion.

 Nah, I’m just giving you a jumping off point.